 At Birmingham we are keen to attract the brightest and best students.
 The School offers Distinguished Performance Awards to candidates with excellent academic records.
-Those eligible must enter with qualifications suitable for MEng entry (achieve AAA at A-level (or equivalent), with the final eight successful recipients being selected through an interview process.
+Those eligible must enter with qualifications suitable for MEng entry (achieve AAA at A-level, or equivalent), with the final eight successful recipients being selected through an interview process.

 The Distinguished Performance Award has a value of £3000 and is available for the first year of study only.

 Bursaries and scholarships for international students

 The School of Electronic, Electrical and Computer Engineering offers scholarships to all international students applying for undergraduate programmes whose fees are not wholly paid by a sponsoring body.
 These are worth between £1,500 and £3,000 per year.

 Other scholarships and awards